Meet our alumni from India

 Industry partner: Linde Engineering India

-The project’s primary objective is to design and develop a smart electrolyser powered by solar energy, incorporating intelligent features for monitoring and control.
+The project’s primary objective was to design and develop a smart electrolyser powered by solar energy, incorporating intelligent features for monitoring and control.
 This innovation addresses challenges such as reducing production costs, improving efficiency through alternative electrode materials, and establishing a robust infrastructure for storage, transportation, and utilisation of green hydrogen.
 It aims to play a crucial role in advancing sustainable, low-carbon pathways for a cleaner energy future.

 Development of decarbonised GT combustion technologies using green hydrogen and biogas (DESTINY)